 The SQL statistics feature of CLS can analyze the collected logs and display the analysis results using different types of charts, such as line chart, bar chart, and pie chart.
 You can choose any type as needed.

-To use the log analysis feature, you must configure the key-value index of statistical fields and enable statistics.
+- To use the log analysis feature, you must configure the key-value index for target fields and enable the statistics feature.

 Calculate the page views (PV) without a search criterion. * | select count(*) as pv